What is Copywork?

 Students that have the natural gift of spelling can take a photographic image of a word with their eyes open and retain the image of the word with their eyes closed.
 An example of this would be the word C-A-T. Students who can visualize are able to see the word “cat” with their eyes closed.

-Student that do not have a natural gift for spelling can improve their spelling by learning to visualize perfectly spelled words.
+Students that do not have a natural gift for spelling can improve their spelling by learning to visualize perfectly spelled words.

 Hasty or sparse reading can lead to difficulty with spelling.
 Exposure to quality literature and the habit of copywork will result in improved spelling.

 Charlotte Mason recommends beginning formal grammar lessons when students are nine years old.
-She recommends laying a strong foundation for all students to be successful in grammar lessons by introducing the habit of copywork.
+She recommends laying a strong foundation for students to be successful in grammar lessons by introducing the habit of copywork.

 Students directly encounter punctuation and grammar through the habit of copywork, eliminating the need to clutter lessons with dull worksheets.